ianhecker/Cryptocurrency-Study/index.md

 Ethereum offered a Turing-complete language, Serpent, to implement contracts in.
 This language allowwed loops, which presented both benefits and drawbacks.
 Among drawbacks, chiefly was the potential for infinite loops.
 Because Ethereum contracts use "gas" as payment to miners for executing code, "gas" could run out via an infinite loop and present no further incentive to miners to continue executing a smart contract [[1]](#references).

 ### Ethereum: Vyper
-The creators of Ethereum created a new "pythonic" language called Vyper after Serpent. [[2]](#references)
+Ethereum supports an open-source project of a new "pythonic" language called Vyper.
+This language came after the creation of Serpent. [[2]](#references)

 ### Solidity
 Solidity has become the forefront of smart contract languages.
+The Ethereum project now officially supports Solidity, with its documentation available [here.](https://solidity.readthedocs.io/en/v0.5.7/)